MalasadaTech/decode-extension/README.md

 ## Limitations

 - **Main Document Only**: Works on the main webpage, not within iframes or embedded content.
-- **Basic Decoding**: Uses `decodeURIComponent`, `atob`, and hex decoding, which may not handle non-standard or multi-layered encodings.
+- **Basic Decoding**: Uses `decodeURIComponent`, `atob`, hex decoding, and Unicode escape decoding, which may not handle non-standard or multi-layered encodings.
 - **Alert Output**: Results appear in a toast notification with selectable text and a close button, allowing for easy copying.
 - **Error Messages**: Invalid input triggers a generic error without detailed feedback.